ibm-cloud-architecture/icp-admin-bootcamp/labs/Lab 08 - Modified Logging.md

 This section is designed to describe the process of configuring the ICP ElasticStack that is bundled with ICP to meet multi tenancy requirements.

-The OOTB configuration of ElasticStack that is deployed with ICP is makes some base assumptions that may be fine for some customers.
-However, it is an ElasticStack, so it so we can configure it.
+The OOTB configuration of ElasticStack that is deployed with ICP makes some base assumptions that may be fine for some customers.
+However, it is an ElasticStack, so we can configure it.